PMO (Project Management Office): definition, roles and tools

 This is a team or professional who specializes in crisis situations.

-This type brings together characteristics of support, re-planning of resources, sources of funding, agile or scrum methodologies and any tool that facilitates the rapid resolution of situations that may jeopardize a project.
+This type of PMO brings together characteristics of support, re-planning of resources, sources of funding, agile or scrum methodologies and any tool that facilitates the rapid resolution of situations that could jeopardize a project.

 The challenges for companies around project portfolio management to which PMO software must provide an answer are diverse.

-- Visibility: have real-time and predictive visibility on all consolidated data of the activity to better plan and anticipate.
+• Visibility: have a real-time and predictive view of all consolidated business data to better plan and anticipate.

 Real-time visibility and collaboration